Walking to Running: An 8-Week 5K Training Plan

 Want to go from walker to runner and run your first 5K?

-If you’re just getting started into running, you are making the first step to a healthier, happier you.
-Running has so many benefits including helping you lose weight, improve cardiovascular health, help reduce stress, and increase your energy levels.
+If you’re just getting started with running, you are making the first step to a healthier, happier you.
+Running has many benefits, including helping you lose weight, improve cardiovascular health, reduce stress, and increase your energy levels.

-From Walker to Runner Run Your First 5K in 8 WeeksPresuming you just signed up for your first 5K and have found a training plan that fits your situation, below are five helpful tips to get you prepared for the 5K.
+From Walker to Runner Run Your First 5K in 8 WeeksPresuming you just signed up for your first 5K and have found a training plan that fits your situation, below are five helpful tips to prepare you for the 5K.

 Proper Stretching

-Before you begin any run, following a routine of stretching that warms up your muscles and joints through a full range of motion, improves circulation, and helps prevent injuries.
+Before you begin any run, follow a routine of stretching that warms up your muscles and joints through a full range of motion, improves circulation, and helps prevent injuries.

 Some of the most common stretches before you begin running are the following: